Super Lawyers

 What Are Normal Arterial Blood Gases Values?

-Normal arterial blood cord gases values in a full-term newborn:
+Normal arterial blood cord gas values in a full-term newborn:

-Normal blood cord gases levels in a preterm newborn:
+Normal blood cord gas levels in a preterm newborn are similar but different:

 Why Are PH Levels Important?

-Cord pH provides an important measurement of the acid-base status of the baby at the moment that the cord was cut.
-This gives a good window into the oxygenation status of the fetus in the immediate period leading up to delivery.
+Cord pH provides a critical measurement of the baby’s acid-base status when the cord is cut.
+This gives a good window into the fetus’s oxygenation status in the immediate period leading up to delivery.

 How Does Acidosis Affect My Baby?